AI and the market for dev tools

 When more code is run by autonomous agents, or by humans who do not fully understand it, safety guarantees also become more important.
 Languages that can be analyzed statically, and sandboxes for the remaining cases, will be more attractive.

-Another factor to keep in mind is that the generated code may still need to be reviewed and vetted by a human.
-For instance, a business analyst who was previously dependent on technical staff to help her with custom calculations may now turn to AI instead, but only if she is able to read the resulting code and convince herself that it is correct.
-The code has to be legible to the new class of “programmers”, or they will not trust it.
-This implies it has to be more like Excel or Python than Rust, at least for business analysts.
+Another factor to keep in mind is that the generated code may need to be readable by non-experts.
+For instance, a trader at an investment bank who previously relied on technical staff to implement custom calculations may now turn to AI instead, but only if she is able to read the resulting code when she needs to understand how a particular figure was derived.
+The code has to be legible to this new class of “programmers”, or they will not trust it.
+This implies it has to be more like Excel or Python than Rust, for this use case.

 The argument against

-A common argument against new languages in the age of AI is that not being represented in the training set puts them at a disadvantage.
+A common argument against new languages in the age of AI is that not being represented in the training set is a severe disadvantage.

-This sounds convincing at first, but in practice the effect seems to carry over from one language to another.
-For instance, Anthropic were able to generate a C compiler in Rust, even though no such compiler was in the training set.
+This sounds convincing at first, but in practice the effect of the training seems to carry over from one language to another.
+For instance, Anthropic were able to generate a compiler written in Rust by learning from compilers written in C and C++.

 Another counterpoint is that a new language does not have to be very different from its predecessor to be useful.
-Significant gains in execution efficiency and static analysis can be achieved through small restrictions that do not affect idiomatic application code.
+Significant gains in execution efficiency and static analysis could be achieved through restrictions that do not force idiomatic application code to change much.

 Conclusion